Alzheimer's Documentary Series

 >>I did.

->>Caring for someone with dementia or living with dementia as an individual is challenging, and I don't wanna take that away.
+(laughs) >>Caring for someone with dementia, or living with dementia as an individual is challenging.

-Seeing these alarming statistics of how dementia disproportionately impacts communities of color, seeing that African Americans were twice more likely than our white counterparts to have a diagnosis of Alzheimer's disease or a form of dementia.
+Seeing that African Americans were twice more likely than our white counterparts to have a diagnosis of Alzheimer's disease or a form of dementia.

->>Well, one of the beauties of Black Dementia Minds is it encompasses individuals with different types of dementia, different ages, different background, different experiences.
+>>Well, one of the beauties of Black Dementia Minds is it encompasses individuals with different types of dementia, different ages, different backgrounds, different experiences.

 We have members who may not actually have a care partner, so they find ways to get support in their every day.

-Whether that means having good neighbors around them, whether it means getting involved in certain activities, there are so many ways that one individual can do something.
+Whether that means having good neighbors around them, whether it means getting involved in certain activities.

 >>Black Dementia Minds, my wife will tell you that I will be there every Wednesday without a doubt.

-And it's a great feeling to have somebody there that understands you because they're going through the same thing that you're going through.
+So we can just talk, and you know, just relate to each other and just help each other and it's a great feeling to have somebody there that understands you because they're going through the same thing that you're going through.

->>This is just part of life how you just seem to have when you have something in common with someone you connect.
+How you just seem to have, when you have something in common with someone you connect, that is just natural.

-So for him, it's working.
+So for him it's working.

-It's really working, because iron sharpens iron.
+It's really working because iron sharpens iron.

->>(laughs) That's all right.
+>>That's all right.

 But at the same time, even though she has progressed and she's not able to interact as much, she still is always listening.

-So, even though she may not say much, she's always listening.
+So even though she may not say much, she's always listening.

-So every now and then you will hear a laugh or a giggle, and then she'll smile.
+So every now and then you will hear a laugh or a giggle and then she'll smile.

-Personally for me, dealing with Kim on a daily basis, I'm totally learning something new every day.
+Personally, for me, dealing with Kim on a daily basis, I'm totally learning something new every day.

 And as soon as I get something down, guess what?

-So I have to adapt to that.
+She changes a little bit, so I have to adapt to that.

->>This group is just amazing.
+>>This group is just amazing, it's family.

-'Cause if we just read all the literature and we watch some of the early movies about Alzheimer's disease, you would think, "Oh no, this is so dreadful."
+They showed me that you can live fully with dementia, 'cause if we just read all the literature and we watch some of the early movies about Alzheimer's disease, you would think, oh no, this is so dreadful.

-But being part of Black Dementia Minds, it shows me, "You know what?
+But being part of Black Dementia Minds, it shows me, you know what?

-You can live fully with this."
+You can live fully with this.

 >>Hi, how are you?

->>Fabulous, over fan.
+>>Fabulous, over fed.

 >>Oh, that's always a good thing.

-Hi John, how are you today?
+Hi, John, how are you today?

 >>That's awesome.

-Are you excited to do some drawing?
+>>That's awesome, are you excited to do some drawing?

 >>Yeah, I'm ready.

->>Listen to some jazz?
+>>Sing some jazz?

 >>Yeah.